hearbenchmark/hear-eval-kit/README.md

 where `SAMPLE_RATE` in `{16000, 20050, 32000, 44100, 48000}`  is
 the sample rate your model desires.

-If you are downloading from HTTPS, please one download open tasks once and mirror them internally, because cloud downloads are expensive for us.
+If you are downloading from HTTPS, please only download open tasks once and mirror them internally, because cloud downloads are expensive for us.
 We are looking for longer-term hosting options.

 Download:
 ```